dotja/coding_interview_questions/coding_2/about.md

 ## Question

-### Given an input list of positive integers, find the minimum absolute difference between any 2 neighboring elements.
+### Given an input array of positive integers, find the minimum absolute difference between any 2 neighboring elements.

 ## Answer

-Start by sorting the list in ascending order to initialize a starting value for the mimimum difference.
+Start by sorting the array in ascending order to initialize a starting value for the mimimum difference.